Cubeir/Vanilla-RTX/README.md

 - All blocks feature highly detailed, unique material designs that remain consistent across different blocks made of the same material.
 - Compatibility errors of vanilla resources with ray tracing are resolved through the Enhanced option as much as possible. (accessed from resource pack's settings)
 - Related Projects:
-  - **[Vanilla RTX Tuner](https://github.com/Cubeir/Vanilla-RTX-Tuner):** An installable tool that lets you customize fog, lighting, materials, and more in Vanilla RTX.
+  - **[Vanilla RTX Tuner](https://github.com/Cubeir/Vanilla-RTX-Tuner):** An installable tool that lets you adjust fog, lighting, materials, and more in Vanilla RTX, with automated package updates & more...
   - **Vanilla RTX Opus:** Composition of both Vanilla RTX & Vanilla RTX Normals.
 (Coming along soon!)
   - **[Chemistry RTX Extensions:](https://mcpedl.com/chemistry-rtx/)** Additional world-only packs to add ray tracing compatibility to content available under Minecraft: Education Edition toggle.
   - **[Vibrant Vanilla PBR:](https://mcpedl.com/vanilla-pbr)** A branch of Vanilla RTX for Vibrant Visuals graphics mode usable on a wider range of hardware.